BIFAN 2016 by Studio fnt, South Korea19 September,2016

 Bucheon International Fantastic Film Festival (BIFAN) is an eleven day event that takes place each year in a number of locations throughout the South Korean city of Bucheon, a satellite city of Seoul.
 It celebrates world cinema; specifically those dealing with the themes of love, fantasy and adventure, plays host to international, Asian and national premieres, and includes, alongside the 320 films from 49 countries, a variety of performances, concerts and art and design exhibitions that draw their inspiration from the films being screened.

 BIFAN 2016 is the largest festival to date, and features a revised brand identity, designed by Studio fnt.
-This reaches across a plethora of printed materials that include, by are not limited to, posters, banners, merchandise, tickets, signage and a catalogue to promote its 20th anniversary.
+This reaches across a plethora of printed materials that include posters, banners, tote bags, merchandise, tickets, signage and a catalogue to promote its 20th anniversary.

 These are linked a by a new logo, the “Cell Of Fantasy”, that hints at the expansion of BIFAN’s fantastic imagination, and implies a close connection with opposing visual cues, such as yin and yang, in order to stimulate the eyes and the creativeness of the audience.
 This is paired with a graphic system of shapes and illustration that intend to express the energy, adventure and imagination of an event unlike any other.